Combinatorial spin structures on triangulated manifolds: Notation, obstruction theory

-Given an $i$-dimensional simplex $\sigma$ of $T$, {\it the dual $(n-i)$-cell} corresponding to $\sigma$ is the union of all $(n-i)$-dimensional dual polyhedral bits corresponding to $\sigma$ in all the top-dimensional simplices containing $\sigma$.
-The collection of all dual cells form a CW-decomposition of $N$, called {\it the polyhedral decomposition of $N$ dual to $T$}.
-We denote this dual polyhedral decomposition $P$ throughout the paper.
+If $T$ is a triangulation of a manifold $N$, and $\chi : \Delta^n \to N$ the characteristic map of a simplex, $\chi(\delta_I)$ is defined to be a {\it dual polyhedral bit of the triangulation $T$}.
+Given an $i$-dimensional simplex $\sigma$ of $T$, {\it the closed dual $(n-i)$-cell} corresponding to $\sigma$ is the union of all $(n-i)$-dimensional dual polyhedral bits corresponding to $\sigma$ in all the top-dimensional simplices containing $\sigma$.
+The collection of all dual cells forms a CW-decomposition of $N$, called {\it the polyhedral decomposition of $N$ dual to $T$}.
+We denote this dual polyhedral decomposition by $P$ throughout the paper.
+Given a triangulation $T$ or CW-complex $P$, we denote the set of $k$-cells by $T_k$ and $P_k$ respectively, while the $k$-skeleton we continue to denote by $T^k$ and $P^k$ respectively.
+The key feature of the dual decomposition is that for every $i$-simplex $\sigma \in T_i$ there is one and only one dual $(n-i)$-cell $e^{n-i} \in P_{n-i}$ with $\sigma \cap e^{n-i} \neq \emptyset$.
+The non-empty intersection is the barycentre of $\sigma$.

 \centerline{Dual polyhedral bits inside a tetrahedron $\Delta^3$}